joshre/joshre.github.io/_project/lhfs.md

 secondimg: /images/lhfs-mac.jpg

 ---

-Land Home Financial Services approached us looking for a website that would better serve their branches and loan officers.
+Land Home Financial Services approached us looking for a website that would better serve their branches and loan officers as well as simplify the loan process for their users.
 We saw a few opportunities for them to stand out in the home loan industry as a more empathetic, personality-driven company; and used the website as a medium to leverage that.

 Part of the project was ensuring that each local branch had it's own site; and that within each branch site each loan officer was represented.
 To make sure that the large number of sites required were manageable, we set up a WordPress multisite install and based each "subsite" off of an API provided from LHFS' intranet.